Screen Doors and Sweet Tea

 In sidebar notes, Martha Hall Foose suggests alternative ingredients (e.g., substitute flounder for pompano), explains how to identify fresh fish (eyes should not be cloudy or sunken), and how to make maraschino cherries.

-Interspersed with the recipes are interesting Southern anecdotes and quotes.
+Interspersed with the Southern recipes are interesting anecdotes and quotes.
 One sidebar explains that Johnny Appleseed planted apple trees because he was a bootlegger who invested in hard cider stills.

 Appetizing color photos by Ben Fink depict Southern food recipes, ingredients used to make them and Southern U.S. scenes such as hot tamale trucks.